Proxy & Air-Gapped Environments

 values.yaml file or in the NVIDIA Network Operator Container Images section.

-For DOCA-OFED driver, the use of image container digest in the version field is supported only for precompiled images.

-For non-precompiled DOCA-OFED driver images, the version field must be appended by the OS name and Architecture running on the worker node.
+There is one caveat with regards to the DOCA driver image.
+The version field must be appended by the OS name and Architecture running on the worker node.

 In case of local registry required authentication, make sure to create a pull secret and configure in NicClusterPolicy accordingly.

-NVIDIA Network Operator communicates with the Image Registry configured for the DOCA-OFED Driver in the NICClusterPolicy to list the available tags.
-Specifying pull secret is required in the NicClusterPolicy DOCA-OFED Driver section, even if global container access credentials are configured on nodes.
+NVIDIA Network Operator communicates with the Image Registry configured for the DOCA Driver in the NICClusterPolicy to list the available tags.
+Specifying pull secret is required in the NicClusterPolicy DOCA Driver section, even if global container access credentials are configured on nodes.

 Configuring Local Registry TLS Cert

-NVIDIA Network Operator communicates with the Image Registry configured for the DOCA-OFED Driver in the NICClusterPolicy to list the available tags.
-This is required to verify the availability of precompiled DOCA-OFED Driver container images.
+NVIDIA Network Operator communicates with the Image Registry configured for the DOCA Driver in the NICClusterPolicy to list the available tags.
+This is required to verify the availability of precompiled DOCA Driver container images.

 If the Image Registry uses a TLS certificate that is not issued by a well-known Certificate Authority (CA), it is required to configure the NVIDIA Network Operator with the Certificate.